 Candidates who are US nationals are selected by the NIH in an annual competition in February; see the NIH-Oxford-Cambridge website for full details of the scheme and how to apply.
 A standard PhD (4-year) route is available, and also an MD/PhD route for candidates interweaving doctoral research with their clinical training in the US.
 The application portal will open in August 2014.
 Applications must be submitted electronically by 12:00 AM EST by early December 2014.

 The programme collaborates with Gates Cambridge, Cambridge Overseas Trust and the TMAT programme and a number of other funding bodies to extend the number of students who can join the scheme.
 Each funding body has their own specific set of application instructions and the student will still need to apply separately to the NIH OxCam programme.
 All applicants must apply to the university by the set deadline and complete Section B (about funding) to indicate either COT/GATES/TMAT.
 Please contact CATO for any assistance required.

 In addition, a small number of students from the UK and EU area can be admitted to the programme through the Wellcome Trust – NIH partnership programme and the Wellcome Trust TMAT programme.

 Wellcome Trust and National Institutes of Health (USA) PhD Studentships 2014

-Across the UK, the Wellcome Trust’s PhD programmes for clinicians are inviting applications from individuals with aspirations to pursue a career in academic medicine.
-Application deadline: 4 November 2013 (please note that this is a change from the previously advertised deadline of 30 September 2013).
-Shortlisted candidate interviews: 9-10 December 2013
+Across the UK, the Wellcome Trust’s PhD programmes are inviting applications from individuals with aspirations to pursue a career in academic medicine.
+Application deadline: 2014 is yet to be advertised but normally November.
+Shortlisted candidate interviews are usually early December.